allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 * Process Level EventStorming - going deeper in details but still focus on whole view
 * Design Level EventStorming - you take you previous steps apart and focus on one thing and start modelling this part

-In his book Alberto Brandolini is mention also other formats, however, in my opinion, mentioned above formats are the most important.
+In his book Alberto Brandolini is mentioning also other formats, however, I would like to narrow the scope for the most important ones.
 In this article I focus on the *Big Picture* approach as it is the first and crucial step to start exploring our business.

 ### Building blocks